nikitavoloboev/data/looking-back/2018/2018-february.md

 ### (13) Went through all my old FB posts
 Went through all my FB posts on my account and transferred the links + photos to my Photos app locally.
 I posted a lot of songs and links there as it turns out.
 Was fun going through most of them but I am super happy to never ever post to FB again.
 Life is so much simpler without it.
 I have a pretty awesome mental outlook on how I want to approach using technology and tools going forward and I want to cut out anything that brings me no use to my life.

-One thing I did find that was actually interesting was the first post I made about the mind map I was making that back then was called `research` and you can still explore it live [here](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J#-18.1,-200.3,2).
-It's a _lot_ smaller than what it once was.
-Before I started cleaning and going through it all moving all the links to another map I started to make which I named `learn anything` and you can see that map [here](https://my.mindnode.com/KdeMPbxs8KPixsa5YUq5cphqJnQg81vpHaXcDX2i#171.5,-731.2,0).
+One thing I did find that was actually interesting was the first post I made about the mind map I was making that back then was called `research`.
+It was huge and with time I started cleaning and going through it all moving all the links to another map I started to make which I named `learn anything` and you can see that map [here](https://my.mindnode.com/16ppjh7Vs2ABJkgs7yyHo75KHymhoosayvDUyeRs#268.5,-734.1,1).
 History is fun to look back on.

 ![](https://i.imgur.com/uVXL6XO.png)